 - Start with half the recommended amount and adjust as needed.

-- Consider using kosher or sea salt, which is less “salty” per volume compared to table salt.
+- Consider using kosher or sea salt, less “salty” per volume than table salt.

 Layering Flavors Without Over-Salting

 Instead of relying heavily on salt, incorporate other ingredients to enhance flavor.
-This not only reduces the risk of over-salting but also creates a more dynamic and rich chili.
+This reduces the risk of over-salting and creates a more dynamic and rich chili.

 Flavor Enhancers: